 Homework I believe that homework is an essential part of your child’s education.
 It reinforces the skills taught in the classroom and teaches responsibility.
 Homework will be assigned Monday through Thursday nights.
 It should take approximately 35 minutes to complete, depending on the individual student.
 Part of their homework will be to read 20 minutes per night.
-Parents/guardians must sign the reading log each night after their child has read and answered the question.
+Parents/guardians must sign the reading log each night after their child has read.
 Students will be responsible for writing down their assignments each day before they leave school.
 Students who do not complete their homework will have to fill out a missed – work reflection sheet and have it signed by a parent/guardian.

 Note From Administration As of 12/7/16 the policy on water bottles in the classroom has changed.
 No Water or Juice bottles are allowed in the classrooms during instructional time unless there is a documented doctor’s note.
 If you send your child in with a water or juice bottle, it will be stored in their cubbies until lunch time.
 After lunch, it will be stored back in a safe location until dismissal.